Generalized Homogeneous Rigid-BodyAttitude Control

-is diffeomorphic on $\mathbb{R}^n \setminus\{\boldsymbol{0}\}$ to a standard homogeneous system.
+Any $\dn$-homogeneous system is diffeomorphic on $\mathbb{R}^n \backslash\{\boldsymbol{0}\}$ and homeomorphic on $\R^n$ to a standard homogeneous system (\cite{Polyakov2020:Book}).
 This means that many important results known for standard and weighted homogeneous systems hold for linear homogeneous systems as well.
 An important feature of a stable homogeneous system is a dependence of the convergence rate on the homogeneity degree.
-The following result is the straightforward corollary of the Zubov-Rosier Theorem ( \cite{Zubov1958:IVM} and \cite{Rosier1992:SCL}).
+The following result is the straightforward corollary of the Zubov-Rosier Theorem (\cite{Zubov1958:IVM}, \cite{Rosier1992:SCL}).